National extends lead over Labour in latest political poll

 The poll did not release information about the favourability of leaders, or who was the electorate's preferred prime minister.

 The most important issues for voters were the cost of living, with about 25 per cent of those polled listing it as a "major" issue, followed by the economy, which was chosen as a "major" issue by 15 per cent of people.
-Law and order was the third highest scoring issue.
+Law and order was the third-highest scoring issue.

 The poll recorded the electorate has a strong negative sentiment.